lardbit/nefarious/README.md

     docker-compose up -d

 The default user/pass is `admin/admin`.
+You can change this through the backend [admin interface](http://localhost:8000/admin/auth/user/1/password/).

 **NOTE:** there is an [armv7 image](https://hub.docker.com/r/lardbit/nefarious/tags/) as well.